doguilmak/Iphone-Purchase-Classification/README.md

 ## Methodology

-In this project, as stated in the title, results were obtained through classifiaction methods such as ***Logistic Regression, SVC, Decision Tree*** and ***Random Forest***.
+In this project, as stated in the title, results were obtained through classifiaction methods such as ***Logistic Regression, K-Nearest Neighbors(KNN), Support Vector Classification (SVC), Decision Tree*** and ***Random Forest***.
 You are free to visit [Machine Learning: Classification Models](https://medium.com/fuzz/machine-learning-classification-models-3040f71e2529) website for learn the methods better.

 ## Analysis